 In order to become an HVAC Technician, students will need to attend a trade school or a junior college that offers HVAC classes.
 Another way is to do an apprenticeship.
 In either case, you will need a high school diploma or GED.
 Both an apprenticeship and school will take 6 months to 2 years depending on the program.

 There are three levels.
 Type I license is allowed to service small appliances.
 Type II license will deal with high-pressure refrigerants.
 Type III deals with low-pressure refrigerants.
-To qualify for an education as HVAC mechanic or technician applicants need a high school or GED diploma.
+To qualify for education as HVAC, mechanic, or technician, applicants need a high school or GED diploma.
 Besides an education at an accredited HVAC school, will employers, in general, require a few years of relevant work experience and to be able to operate refrigerators, HVAC technicians are required to hold EPA (Environmental Protection Agency) certification.

 HVAC Technician – The Job